DPGAlliance/dpg-standard/standard-questions.md

                     </li>
                     <li> Where is the owner based?* <br>Please select the country where the organization is legally established or registered.
                     </li>
                     <li> Do you own all of the code, content and/or data in this solution?* <br>For open content collections and open datasets, please indicate whether all of the content/data is owned/licensed by the owner indicated above.
 For open software, please indicate if you own the code copyright.
-For open AI systems, please indicate if both the training data and code is owned or licensed.
+For Open AI systems, please specify if both the training data and source code are either owned by the project or properly licensed for open use.
                     </li>
                     <li>[If No] Do you have the right to re-distribute this data, content or code?* <br>Provide evidence to demonstrate the right to reproduce and/or distribute all of the content or datasets included in the solution.
 Acceptable evidence includes licensing agreements for copyright work or evidence of public domain for copyright-free work.
 For code, this could be a Contributor License Agreement.
                     </li>